MixinNetwork/developers.mixin.one/developers-docs/docs/api/messages/read.md

 ## POST /acknowledgements

-To receive a list of messages from Mixin message service, you need to setup a websocket connection.
-After receiving the message via WebSocket, you need to call this API to tell Mixin message service that it has been delivered, otherwise it will keep pushing the message.
+To receive a list of messages from Mixin Server, you need to setup a websocket connection.
+After receiving messages, you need to call tell Mixin Server that it has been delivered or read, otherwise it will keep pushing the message.

+This API use to tell Mixin Server the status of messages in bulk.

 <APIEndpoint url="/acknowledgements" />